 \begin{equation} \begin{split} q_{\theta^*}(C=i|x) = P(C=i|x), \quad i \in \{1, …, M\} \end{split} \end{equation}

 In most real-world tasks, such as ImageNet classification, we do not have access to the true generative model of the data, making it impossible to compute the exact posterior.
-So, the interpretation of the output unit activities is hypothetical: The soft-maxed outputs approximate the Bayesian posterior if someone can find a generative model that has generated the data.
+So, the interpretation of the output unit activities is a hypothetical one: The soft-maxed outputs approximate the Bayesian posterior calculated using a generative model of the data, if someone can find such a model.
 However, in some cases, we have access to the generative model.
 Our results imply that the soft-maxed output activities of the networks will approximate the Bayesian posterior calculated theoretically using the generative model.
-We explore this further with specific examples in the following section.
+We will explore this further with specific examples in the following section.

 \begin{equation} \begin{split} P(x|c_1) = \frac{1}{\sqrt{2 \pi \sigma_1^2} } e^{-\frac{(x-\mu_1)^2}{2\sigma_1^2}} \text{, where} \, \sigma_1=1 \text{, } \mu_1=0 \newline P(x|c_2) = \frac{1}{\sqrt{2 \pi \sigma_2^2} } e^{-\frac{(x-\mu_2)^2}{2\sigma_2^2}} \text{, where} \, \sigma_2=1 \text{, } \mu_2=3 \end{split} \end{equation}